Authored by the expert who managed and guided the team behind the Guatemala Property Pack

 How much have property prices increased in Guatemala over the past 12 months?

-Property prices in Guatemala increased by an estimated 4% to 7% in nominal terms over the past 12 months, with prime Guatemala City zones seeing the higher end of that range.
+Property prices in Guatemala increased by an estimated 5% to 7% over the past 12 months, with the strongest rises in Guatemala City, Antigua Guatemala and selected Lake Atitlán villages.

 Which neighborhoods have the fastest rising property prices in Guatemala as of 2026?